radekdoulik/runtimelab/docs/design/interpreter/transformation.md

 ### interp_generate_ipe_bad_fallthru
 * mono_disasm_code_one -> N.A. on CoreCLR?
  - ILCode is available with getMethodInfo
- - TODO: check whether JIT does IL disassembly
+ - we can reuse code from JIT to disassemble IL
 * Reimplement as part of the error handling replacement

 ### interp_create_var